 It’s hard to picture a world without Drake in it.
 The Canadian rapper has become a veteran of the game and one of the most popular artists of the 21st century, turning his heartbroken woes into a completely new genre of hip hop.
 He’s become America’s highest-certified digital sales artist (a fancy way of saying his hits get a whole lot of streams), holds several Billboard chart records, beating out The Beatles, and has been nominated for a Grammy Award 42 times.

 From pop culture to music formalities, Drake has had his hand on the pulse for more than a decade.
-In celebration of his influential journey, and the release of his sixth studio album Certified Lover Boy, we take a look through the star’s stunning line-up of albums (and dip into a few of those stacked mixtapes too).
+In celebration of his influential journey, we take a look through the star’s stunning line-up of studio albums.

 Thank Me Later (2010)

 After signing with Lil Wayne’s Young Money Entertainment, a fresh-eyed Drake ditched his acting efforts on Degrassi to really and try and make something out of rapping.
 Thank Me Later was Drake’s official debut album, and probably the most experimental of everything he’s released.
-Featuring additions from Nicki Minaj (another Young Money signee), Kid Cudi, Kanye West, Alicia Keys and Lil Wayne himself, the album focused a lot on Drake’s introduction to fame and set the stage for the ‘crying in the club’ hits that would go on to decorate his career.
+Featuring additions from Nicki Minaj (another Young Money signee), Kid Cudi, Alicia Keys, Lil Wayne himself and more, the album focused a lot on Drake’s introduction to fame and set the stage for the ‘crying in the club’ hits that would go on to decorate his career.
 Thank Me Later earned the star his first number one on the Billboard 200 and earned him two Grammy nominations.

 Take Care (2011)